The Regimental Rogue

 To our fallen comrades!"

-While the officer proposing the toast should be given some flexibility to prepare their own version, an appropriate short toast is simply:
+While the officer proposing the toast should be given some flexibility to prepare their own version, appropriate shorter toaster can be employed:

 "To our fallen comrades!"